jooeun/100-days-of-code/rules.md

-# Rules of the 100 Days Of Code Challenge
+# Rules of the 100 (spaced out) Days Of Code Challenge

 ## Main Commitment
 ### *I will code for at least an hour every day for the next 100 days.*

 #### Start Date
-June 25th, 2016.
-[PUT YOUR DATE HERE]
+2018/08/21

+## My Own Rules
+I'm not going to be following the original strictly.
+I'm gonna do other things, which include:
+- Algorithm practice (starting with leetcode)
+- React tutorial

+I'll keep it to that for now.
+But I will indeed be creating something real.
+Might not show up in github.
+Oh well.

 ## Additional Rules
 1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode